 Wallace L. Hall, Jr.WALLACE L. HALL, JR., Dallas, Texas, was appointed to a six-year term on The University of Texas System Board of Regents by Governor Rick Perry in February 2011.
 He previously served as a member of the Texas Higher Education Coordinating Board on the Committee for Strategic Planning and Policy and as Chair of the Committee on Agency Operations.
-He resigned his position to accept appointment to the Board of Regents where he has served as Chairman of the Task Force on Blended and Online Learning and a member of the Academic Affairs Committee; the Audit, Compliance, and Management Review Committee; the Finance and Planning Committee; the Health Affairs Committee; and the Advisory Task Force on Best Practices Regarding University Affiliated Foundation Relationships.
+He resigned his position to accept appointment to the Board of Regents where he has served as Chairman of the Task Force on Blended and Online Learning and was a member of the Advisory Task Force on Best Practices Regarding University-Affiliated Foundation Relationships.
+He is now Chairman of the Technology Transfer and Research Committee and is a member of the Audit, Compliance, and Management Review Committee and the Finance and Planning Committee.
+He is the Board’s Liaison to the Governor’s Office on Technology Transfer and Commercialization Issues.